Projects and Partners

-Below are the types of Service Projects we take part in.
+Below are a few of the Service Projects our club has completed recently.
 This is our way of placing service above self, giving back to the community that has given us so much, and reaching out to make a difference abroad.

 This is one of our ongoing projects.
 Every quarter, we make our way up and down a stretch of HWY 525 north of Freeland.
 It’s amazing how much garbage piles up on the side of the road and much of it is hazardous to vehicles, Bicycles, and Pedestrians.
 By cleaning up the garbage and debris, we hope to make our roads just a little safer and to help out the environment by reducing the amount of human generated waste and the impact it has on our flora and fauna.